CIS1221-2023-2024/A5-RayTracing/docs/going_further.md

 Our exploration has just scratched the surface of what a raytracer can achieve.
 For those looking to dive deeper, consider the following optimizations and feature additions:

-- Other Shapes: Implementing shapes beyond spheres, (everything can be expressed as a sum of triangles).
-- Lights
-- Volumes: Exploring volumetric path tracing for added realism.
-- Depth Of Field
-- Monte Carlo Integration

-These are all extremely computer-graphics related stuff, however, there are still some things that we can do to improve the performance of our python raytracer:

-- Using GPU for calculation via the CUDA module
-- Refactoring our multiprocessing architecture to render chunk of images vertically and not horizontally.
-- Refactoring our multiprocessing architecture to use a Process pool instead of assigning each process a task.
-This can improve the efficiency because, since image is not evenly distributed in objects to render, some process will by force finish earlier, lowering down the pixel rendered per minute.
-If a process can be reused after it completed the job, we could approach a solution that is, in our estimate, 10-20% faster.

-We had a lot of fun uncovering the world of Ray Tracing, I hope you'll have fun too!

-Our exploration has just scratched the surface of what a raytracer can achieve.
-For those looking to dive deeper, consider the following optimizations and feature additions:

 1. **Other Shapes:** Implementing shapes beyond spheres, as everything can be expressed as a sum of triangles.

 2. **Lights:** Introduce various light sources to enhance the realism and visual appeal of the scenes.